jpallari/keruu/README.md

 ## Installation

-First, you need to install [Go](https://golang.org/dl/) version 1.23 or higher.
+First, you need to install [Go](https://golang.org/dl/) version 1.24 or higher.
-After that, you can use `go get` to install Keruu:
+After that, you can use `go install` to install Keruu:

-    $ go get go.lepovirta.org/keruu
+    $ go install go.lepovirta.org/keruu@latest

 The executable should now be in path `$GOPATH/bin/keruu` (or `~/go/bin/keruu`).